wdl/recursive-path-finder-regexp/README.md

 Avaliable properties for `options`:

 - **basePath** : The base path from where the search started.
+- **isAbsoluteResultsPath** : A flag to determine results path type.
 - **isFile** : A flag to search for specifying type of folder or file.
 - **exclude** : A list of regular expressions to disconsider.